 Visitors have the opportunity to stay overnight in the KREIS-Haus and participate in the research project.
 All visitors will be asked to participate in a scientific survey after their stay.
-The overnight stays are currently fully booked.
-Register for the newsletter to be informed when spots open again.

 Do you have your own building project and would like to benefit from our experiences in the KREIS-Haus?
 We would be happy to advise you for your individual building project.
 The insights made at the KREIS-Haus can be applied at many different levels of construction: from tiny houses to renovations and larger developments of entire neighborhoods.
 Contact us for an offer.

 Follow the KREIS-Haus from home with our Live Webcam.

 At a Glance